 A one-day scooter rental is all you will need to visit the more remote areas of Karimunjawa.
 There are a few more locations to visit on the south-east of the island – Lele Lagoon and Pancuran Beach – but these places can easily be reached by foot.

-If you enjoyed Karimunjawa Scooter Rental, you may also like:
+If you enjoyed Karimunjawa Scooter Rental, check out our Central Java Travel Plan.
+You may also like: